 Washing dishes by hand consumes about 5,200 gallons of water a year .
 Operating automatic dishwashers with a full load can help you save water.
 Scrape dirty dishes, don’t rinse them.
-Also, you can use your dishwasher's air-dry option or prop the door open after the final rinse to air-dry dishes naturally.
+Also, you can use your dishwasher’s air-dry option or prop the door open after the final rinse to air-dry dishes naturally.
 Using the heat-dry, rinse-hold, and pre-rinse features sparingly helps you save money.
-Using a "light wash" feature conserves water.
-Use detergents without phosphates.
+Using a “light wash” feature conserves water.

 Avoid Over-Watering Your Lawn

 Watering too heavily or too often weakens your lawn and causes erosion and runoff pollution.
-When needed, water one inch, once a week, when needed, but always comply with your water system’s restrictions.
+A general rule is to water one inch, once a week, when needed, but always comply with your water system’s restrictions.
 To measure, place an empty 6-ounce tuna can on your lawn and stop watering when it is full.
-Watering in the morning will save water from being evaporated by the midday heat.
-That will save you money on your water bill, too!
+Shrubs, trees, and other perennials generally need less because of their deeper root structure.

 Collect and Use Rainwater

-Lawn and garden watering make up nearly 40% of total household water use during the summer.
-Collecting rainwater for landscape use is not only great for the plants, but can save you water and money.
-By collecting rainwater from just 10% of the residential roof area in Texas, we could conserve 27 billion gallons of water annually.
+Lawn and garden watering makes up 30 to 50 percent of total household water use during the summer.
+Collecting rainwater for landscape use not only is great for the plants, but can save you water and money.
+By collecting rainwater from just 10 percent of the residential roof area in Texas, we could conserve over 30 billion gallons of water annually.
 Download the Take Care of Texas Rainwater Harvesting Manual.

 Leave Grass Clippings on the Lawn

-Allow grass clippings to remain on the yard after mowing; they can act as a slow-release fertilizer to your lawn while helping to retain moisture in the soil.
-This reduces the need for watering and could eliminate the need for fertilizer.
-Plus, it helps keep fertilizers out of storm drains and as a result, out of rivers, lakes, and bays.
+Allow grass clippings to remain on the yard after mowing.
+They can act as a slow-release fertilizer to your lawn by recycling nutrients back into the grass and improving the top soil.
+This reduces the need for watering and can eliminate the need for fertilizer—both good for your wallet and the environment.

 Plant Shade Trees

-Planting deciduous trees on the south and west sides of your house and around your air conditioner.
+Plant deciduous trees on the south and west sides of your house and around your air conditioner.
 Because deciduous trees lose their leaves in the winter, they can save you energy by keeping your home shady and cool in the summer, yet allow the sun to shine through windows to warm your home in the winter.
-Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25% in heating and cooling costs.
+Carefully positioned trees can reduce internal temperature by three to six degrees in the summer and save a household up to 25 percent in heating and cooling costs.